akacase/sieve/README.md

 todo:

-- move to `dhall` as an alternate for configuration instead of environment variables
+- use `dhall` as an alternate for configuration instead of environment variables
+- write `nix` module for deployment via flakes to easily deploy the server piece with the correct `iptables` settings

 **sieve** is a essentialy a TCP/UDP blast, it ACKs out to a single host (a web server) trying to poke out of typical ports, right now these default to: